Blue Whale Challenge: Saudi Arabia

-On July 15, 2018, the Saudi General Commission for Audio-Visual Media banned 47 video games, including Roblox, Grand Theft Auto V, Assassin's Creed II and The Witcher 3: Wild Hunt, that had online components that were alleged to be part of the Blue Whale game following the suicides of two teenagers that had been involved in it.
+On 15 July 2018, the Saudi General Commission for Audio-Visual Media banned 47 video games, including Grand Theft Auto V, Assassin's Creed II and The Witcher 3: Wild Hunt, that had online components that were alleged to be part of the Blue Whale game following the suicides of two teenagers that had been involved in it.

+Spain

+In 2018, the first suicide in Spain allegedly linked to the game was reported, after a 14-year-old girl from Gipuzkoa, Basque Country committed suicide and acknowledged that she played the game.
+Although she initially did not intend to complete all 50 challenges (the last being to commit suicide), she ended up killing herself, stating that the perpetrators could be found "in Barcelona and in Argentina".

 Tunisia

-On March 12, 2018, the parents of seven Tunisian children who claimed their children had killed themselves due to the game requested a ban on Blue Whale from the Tunisian courts.
+On 12 March 2018, the parents of seven Tunisian children who claimed their children had killed themselves due to the game requested a ban on Blue Whale from the Tunisian courts.
 A trial court in Sousse issued an interim judgment prohibiting Blue Whale and another supposed similar game named "Miriam".

+United States

+Many schools in the United States have warned parents about the game, though the number of Americans reported to have committed suicide because of the game has been low.

+Uruguay

+In Uruguay, the game has been linked to suicides in at least six departments: Canelones, Colonia, Montevideo, Rio Negro, Rivera and Salto.

+Venezuela

+In January 2019, a 15-year-old boy committed suicide at his home in Vargas, Venezuela, after allegedly playing the game.

 In popular culture

+Several movies and TV series have adopted Blue Whale Challenge as a part of their storyline, including: